 Consider how your personal beliefs would come into this situation.
 Would you be willing to comply with the IP’s wishes if a physician advised them to terminate the pregnancy?

-It’s not uncommon for Intended Parents to hope their surrogate pregnancy might result in not one baby but two.
+It’s common for Intended Parents to hope their surrogate pregnancy might result in not one baby but two.
 This is why some parents ask if they can transfer two embryos during IVF treatment instead of just one.
+However, carrying multiples has far more risks, such as pre-eclampsia, gestational diabetes, and premature birth.
+Studies show that transferring one embryo per cycle is the safest option.

 As a surrogate, you’ll need to consider whether you’ll be happy with the high chance of carrying multiples and the extra risks this can involve for your own health and the babies’.